-The noisy input didn't give a meaningful output this time.
+The noisy input doesn't always give a meaningful output.
 You can try other noise samples.
 Because of superposition it will typically not give the meaningful discrete memories that the Hopfield net does.
 However, sometimes the linear matrix memory will produce meaningful outputs and sometimes the Hopfield net will produce nonsense depending on how the energy landscape has been sculpted.
 If the "pits" are arranged badly, one can introduce valleys in the energy landscape that will produce spurious results.